MikyM0use/OLED-scanner/README.md

 ![finished_back](https://dl.dropboxusercontent.com/u/9124521/OLED-scanner/Photos/finished_back.jpg)

 ##STEP3 - Voltage divider
 This is an option to get the voltage of the main battery (that can be a 2s or 3s lipo).
-I think that the simplest solution is to solder a couple of resistor directly on the input jack connection...
+I think that the simplest solution is to solder a couple of resistor (15k and 10k ohm) directly on the input jack connection...

 ![voltage_divider](https://dl.dropboxusercontent.com/u/9124521/OLED-scanner/Photos/voltage_divider.jpg)